stiles/dodgers/README.md

 2. **Configure secrets**: Add the following secrets to your repository settings for secure AWS S3 uploads (optional):
     - `YOUR_AWS_KEY`: Your AWS Access Key ID.
     - `YOUR_AWS_SECRET`: Your AWS Secret Access Key.
-3. **Adjust the script (Optional)**: Modify the Python script as necessary to fit your specific data processing or analysis needs.
+3. **Adjust the scripts (Optional)**: Modify the Python scripts as necessary to fit your specific data processing or analysis needs.
 4. **Monitor actions**: Check the "Actions" tab in your GitHub repository to see the workflow executions and ensure data is being updated as expected.

 ## Data storage and access

-The processed datasets are available in the `data` directory within this repository and are also uploaded to an AWS S3 bucket:
+The processed datasets are available in the `data` directory within this repository and are also uploaded to an AWS S3 bucket.

 ### Standings